 We can’t express enough the importance of color swatching on your own brick before selecting the color for your entire home.
 We knew we wanted a warm white so we swatched 3 of Romabio’s most popular whites (from left to right–Bianco, Avorio, and Cristallo) and let those sit on our exterior for a few days before selecting and washing them off.

 Ultimately, we chose Avorio White due to it’s warm, rich tones.
 We felt this would compliment the new siding and trim colors we chose as well.

 We wanted the trim and garage doors to really POP against the new white brick color so we went with a dark gray custom color by Behr.
-We selected paint from their Marquee line, which offers superior coverage, fade resistance, and flexibility—which is great for standing up to the elements.
-If you’d like to get this same trim color just give your friendly Home Depot paint expert these numbers:
+We selected paint from their Marquee line, which offers superior coverage, fade resistance, and flexibility— meaning it’s great for standing up to the elements.